 The current principal, Mr Andrew Sleeth, took over the leadership of the college in 2006 and is one of the founding members of staff.

 Today we continue as a thriving college, fully active in and contributing to the local community; fully resourced to meet the challenges of delivering a twenty first century education.
-However, as a result of our growth in student numbers we are in the planning phase of a complete new build currently.
+As a result of our growth in student numbers we have just completed the planning of our new build project.